rxseven/docker-playground/README.md

 make build
 ```

 > Note: the production build will be created in the local `./build` directory.
-This directory is listed in `.gitignore` file to ensure that it will not be tracked by Git.
+This directory is listed in `.gitignore` file to ensure that it will not be tracked by the source control.

 ### Analyzing the bundle size